ExpertCoder14/mc-loot-replaceitem-datapack/README.md

 # Installation #
 To get this data pack, press the green Clone or Download button above, then pick "Download ZIP".
 The ZIP file should contain this file and the `pack` folder you see above.
 Copy the `pack` folder, and paste it into the `datapacks` folder in your world save.
 You can feel free to rename the `pack` if you wish to a more memorable data pack name.

-If you would prefer to import the loot table into an existing data pack, you can copy the contents from the [shulker box loot table](https://github.com/ExpertCoder14/mc_loot_replaceitem_datapack/blob/main/pack/data/minecraft/loot_tables/blocks/shulker_box.json) and place it in the correct directory in your existing data pack. (`<DATA_PACK_NAME>/data/minecraft/loot_tables/blocks/`)
+If you would prefer to import the loot table into an existing data pack, you can copy the contents from the loot table [shulker_box.json](https://github.com/ExpertCoder14/mc_loot_replaceitem_datapack/blob/main/pack/data/minecraft/loot_tables/blocks/shulker_box.json) and place it in the correct directory in your existing data pack. (`<DATA_PACK_NAME>/data/minecraft/loot_tables/blocks/`)
 # Contact #
 For questions, comments, or concerns about this data pack, please *open an issue*.
 Click the Issues tab above, and submit a new issue.